nikkiricks/sundayfounders/README.md

 ## Challenges

-* Understanding how to get the two databases to talk to one another
+* Understanding how to get the three databases to talk to one another
 * Login process and deciding what information I wanted the user to be able to see before signing-up.

 ## Lessons learned

-*
+* Trello board was really fantastic to have.
+I created boards for needed features, bonus features, ones that needed immediate attention.
+I also created pseudocode boards to help with creating new methods between the models, controllers and erb files, this helped a lot.

 ## Unsolved problems and bonus features